Gradient-based-Topology optimization (TO)

-The proposed gradient-based geometric parameters optimizer (GEO-OPT), enables efficient design of both periodic and aperiodic metasurfaces.
+The proposed gradient-based-like (GBL) geometric parameters optimizer, enables efficient design of both periodic and aperiodic metasurfaces.
 In the case of 1D devices, the structures are built from nanorods whose widths and positions are to be adjusted.
 The algorithm is then performed by continuously modifying the nanorods widths and locations.

 Application to the inverse design of a 1D deflectors

 Inverse design of 1D metagratings , that deflect a normally-incident TM-polarized plane wave, with wavelenght lambda=0.9mu m onto a particular transmitted angle of 60°.
 The optimized device consists of Si-nanorods with refraction index 3.6082, deposited on a SiO_2 substrate ( 1.45).
 The grating's height is set to h=0.325 mu m